turboflakes/one-t/README.md

 To get a glimpse of which _Parachains_ are validators earning more points from.

-To help to identify validators that are not healthly contributing for the overall network performance.
+To help to identify validators that are not healthily contributing for the overall network performance.

 ## How to subscribe for ONE-T reports